-The Division will annually reimburse Contractor the full cost of the Health Insurer Fee that Contractor incurs and becomes obligated to pay pursuant to Section 9010 of the Patient Protection and Affordability Act of 2010 due to its receipt of Medicaid premiums pursuant to the Contract.
-The full cost of the Health Insurer Fee will include both the health insurer fee and the allowance to reflect the federal income tax liability related to the health insurer fee occurred.
-DOM and the Contractor agree to amend the above language once the finalized methodology is developed by DOM and approved by CMS.
+The Division will annually reimburse Contractor the full cost of the Health Insurer Fee that Contractor incurs and becomes obligated to pay pursuant to Sections 1406 and 9010 of the Patient Protection and Affordable Care Act of 2010 due to its receipt of Medicaid premiums pursuant to the Contract.
+The full cost of the Health Insurer Fee will include both the health insurer fee and the allowance to reflect the federal and state income tax liability and the state premium tax liability related to the health insurer fee incurred.